top of page

 The Big Challenge of Ailanthus

 Ailanthus altissima is notorious for its rapid growth and ability to sprout from roots and stumps.
 It produces a large number of seeds and can regenerate quickly after cutting.
-This makes it difficult to remove completely without a multi-step approach- relying just on mechanical means, or lazily, easily, ineffectively) just on chemical controls are not effective.
-You gotta hit it with a two-banger, and that is what we did.
+This makes it difficult to remove completely without a multi-step approach.
+Relying just on mechanical means, or just on chemical controls are not effective.
+You gotta hit it with a two-banger tactic, and that is what we did.

 Step 1: Hack and Squirt Treatment

-Last summer, we took our first steps in getting the problem tree (and all her little tree-lings) under control and that was the hack and squirt method.
+Last summer, we took our first steps in getting the problem tree (and all her little tree-lings) under control.
+We started with chemical controls, or the hack and squirt method.
 So, axe in one hand, and 12.5% glyphosate-in-diesel in the other, we squeezed through the dense underbrush to blaze ( fancy, logging term for 'cut') and spray... (not so fancy) the herbicide into the exposed cambium.
 It is important not to 'girdle' the tree.
 Girdling meaning exposing the cambium ( the vascular layer below the bark (more or less)) completely around the tree.
-The problem with doing this is that it both shocks the tree (and, in the case of Ailanthus, causes an aggressive, Hydra-like growth along it's whole root system) and prevents adequate transport of herbicide into the root system.
+The problem with doing this is that it shocks the tree and, in the case of Ailanthus, causes an aggressive, Hydra-like growth along it's whole root system.
+This also prevents adequate transport of herbicide into the root system, and so defeats the purpose of our herbicide application, which is to get the chemical deep into the root system.

 By retaining bark, and timing the herbicide application in the late-Summer/Fall, we take advantage of the natural action whereby the tree is transporting photosynthate to the roots in order to build carbohydrate stores.
-In effect, the herbicide is a long for the ride, and gets transported into the root system where it can then go to work on killing the entire tree and root 'system'.
+In effect, the herbicide is along for the ride, and gets transported into the root system where it can then go to work on killing the entire root network.

 Why Hack and Squirt Works